This tasty brie crostini recipe is the perfect way to use up extra or leftover apple butter. A tasty appetizer recipe for fall entertaining!

 These crostini are quick and super simple.
 Nothing too in-your-face – just a warm, cheesy, cinnamon-y, apple-y bite of fall.
 Mmmmmmm.

 I chose brie for this recipe because 1) it’s delicious and 2) it’s short and easy to spell for the recipe title (woot), but you can use whatever type of soft, buttery cheese you have on hand.
-We liked this recipe a lot with a Coulommiers cheese (oof, there’s that spelling issue) that we found at our grocery store – it was on super duper sale and tasted almost exactly the same.

 The key here is to keep the apple butter warm – we ate a few of these crostini beauties after I’d shot the recipe, and by that time they’d gotten cold, so it tasted a little applesauce-ish.
 When we heated the apple butter back up, it was SO much better – and the hot apple butter melts the cheese juuuust a lil’ bit for maximum crostini happiness.Print